hangyan/antrea/docs/packetcapture-guide.md

 When starting a new packet capture, you can provide the following information to identify the target traffic flow:

-* Source Pod
+* Source Pod, or IP address
-* Destination Pod, Service or IP address
+* Destination Pod, or IP address
 * Transport protocol (TCP/UDP/ICMP)
 * Transport ports